Moon

 Simply studying the moon’s position in your own birth chart, or in the birth chart of a family member, can open up a completely new way to understand both yourself and those around you.

-Because the moon’s role is so essential, it has its own sunring astrology guide, which you can download here.
-The guide helps you understand, among other things, what you and your loved ones need to feel harmonious, loved and secure on the most fundamental emotional level.
+Because the moon’s role is so essential, it has its own guide, which you can find here.
+The guide helps you understand, among other things, what you and your loved ones need, to feel harmonious, loved and secure on the most fundamental emotional level.

 What does the moon represent in astrology?

-The moon represents the inner world, emotions, unconscious mind and personal connection to the past.
-It governs moods, instincts and how we feel secure, playing a role in shaping one’s sense of self in the horoscope.
+The moon represents our inner world, emotions, unconscious mind and personal connection to the past.
+It governs our spontaneous and reflexive reactions, moods, and need to feel secure.

-Generally, the sun represents the spirit, identity and outward expression, while the moon’s energy reflects the soul, emotions and the inner emotional landscape.
-The sun is associated with action and consciousness, whereas the moon governs intuition and the unconscious.
+In short, the sun is associated with action and normal consciousness, whereas the moon governs intuition and the unconscious.

-Ancient astrologers believed the moon held significant influence as a ruler of Cancer.
+Astrologers in ancient times believed the moon held significant influence as a ruler of Cancer.
 They also believed that people were affected by the moon's phases and that those phases were reflected in people's emotions.
+This is a belief that still holds true today.

 Traditionally, the full moon represents heightened emotions, while the new moon signifies new beginnings and introspection.
 Both phases are significant in astrology, influencing moods, personal growth and one’s ability to start fresh or let go of the past.
 Sunring astrology has a somewhat different interpretation of the influence of the moon, as described above.

-The moon’s position in a horoscope reveals how people born under its influence process emotions, their instincts and reactions and their inner world.
-It governs the unconscious, moods and the ability to feel secure and loved.
+The moon’s position in the birth chart shows how people born under its influence express their emotions, instincts and instinctive reactions.
+It governs the unconscious, moods and our need to feel secure and loved.